naimdotcom/dotenv-mistakenly-pushed-remediation/README.md

-# dotenv-mistakenly-pushed-remediation

-# How to Remove a Committed `.env` File from GitHub
+# How to Remove .env File from GitHub After Accidental Commit (Secure & Clean History)

 If you've accidentally committed a `.env` file to your GitHub repository, follow these steps to quickly remove it and secure any sensitive information.